 AND, if you want to connect on mygwork, you can find me by searching my name or just click here.

-Also, if you want to learn more from my friends at Chad and Cheese, check Part 1 on their podcast.
+Also, if you want to learn more from my friends at Chad and Cheese, check out their playlist LGBTQ for Dummies!

 - Get helpful recruiting tips sent to you monthly!